dentarg/auth0-blog/_posts/2018-01-04-creating-symfony-blog-part-2.markdown

 DATABASE_URL=mysql://symfony-blog-user:mysecretpassword@127.0.0.1:3306/symfony-blog
 ```

-Last thing, if you haven't followed the first part of this series, you might need to issue the following commands to create the database tables and to populate them:
+Lastly, if you haven't followed the first part of this series, you might need to issue the following commands to create the database tables and to populate them:

 ```bash
 php bin/console doctrine:database:create